 I am a marine molecular ecologist studying invasive species.
 Specifically, I am an expert in seagrass biology, particularly the biology of an invasive seagrass.
 I am an Assistant Professor in the Biology Department at the University of Puerto Rico, Río Piedras, and also a marine science educator, certified 200-hour yoga instructor, an NIH-certified inclusive mentor, and PADI OPEN WATER SCUBA Instructor.
 For more information, please visit my personal website:

-Sherly is a first year PhD student.
+Sherly is a PhD student.
 She graduated from the University of Puerto Rico at Bayamón with a Bachelor’s Degree in General Biology and also completed a Professional Certification in Biotechnology there in May of 2023.
 As an undergraduate, she worked on a research project concerning the genetic diversity of Eleutherodactylus frog species in Puerto Rico.
 As a graduate, until recently she worked on cloning plasmids to use for research on bacterial mediated oxidative stress responses in the Drosophila melanogaster model.
 In the Chiquillo Lab, she will be working on the evaluation of seagrass feeding preferences of the Antillean manatee (Trichechus manatus) in Laguna Condado, in association to the diversity of their intestinal microbiota.
 Her future goals are to explore opportunities in outreach to raise awareness on the conservation of marine wildlife and to pursue a postdoc in marine microbiome research.
 She also looks forward to promoting a supportive environment for science.

 "I chose the Chiquillo Lab because Dr. Chiquillo’s interests in the mechanisms driving successful invasiveness in seagrasses are directly in line with my interests on how an invasive species, such as Halophila stipulacea, relates to the manatee diet and their microbiome."